 Even the slightest bend can be the reason for serious shaking, especially when the car speeds up.
 The surprising fact is even a minor fender-bender or a small bump in the road can lead to the twisting of the car axle.

-#3.
+#4.
 The Tires

 Unbalanced tires could be another source of shaking.
-Tires that are out of balance or misaligned due to worn out tread or bad installation won’t let the vehicle to run straight on the road.
+Tires that are out of balance or misaligned due to worn-out tread or bad installation won’t let the vehicle run straight on the road.

-#4.
+#5.
 Look Into The Wheel

-If the tires are fine, the wheel is the next item that should come on your diagnosis list.
+If the tires are fine, the wheel is the next item that should come on your diagnosis list when your car shakes when accelerating.
 Loose or damaged wheel bearings could give your vehicle a good shake at higher speeds.

 If you feel the rumbling through the steering wheel, the problem could arise from plenty of components – struts, bearings, shock absorbers, tie rods, and ball joints.

 #6.
 Stuck Brake Caliper